on June 22, 2021 (last modified on February 12, 2023) • 35 minute read

 Ever heard the phrase “the power is in the follow-up?”

 ‘Follow-ups are really important.
-Send multiple emails if necessary,” says Rajnish Kumar of Preparing For GRE.
+Send multiple emails if necessary,” says Rajnish Kumar of HackerEarth.

 Abdul Moiz thinks you should “focus on providing value to the host site.
 With your first guest post, make self-promotion secondary to providing extraordinary value.”

 But how do you write a guest post that convinces an editor to press “publish” on your content?